refinery/refinerycms/readme.md

 #### Or, clone Refinery's GIT repository

+The git repository is where all of the changes are made when any new code is written or existing code is updated.
+For this reason it is often better to use the gem or to checkout a particular tag (the latest is usually considered the most stable).
+So unless you want to use the latest code, checkout the latest tag by replacing 0.9.X.XX below with the appropriate version:

     git clone git://github.com/resolve/refinerycms.git mynewsite.com
     cd ./mynewsite.com
+    git checkout 0.9.X.XX
     git remote rm origin
     git remote add origin git@github.com:you/yournewsite.git
     mv ./config/database.yml.example ./config/database.yml